codewithhelp/LowLevelDesign---Bala/Template.md

 1. Single Responsibility

-Each funciton/class/module sould have a single, well defined responsibility.
+Each funciton/class/module should have a single, well defined responsibility.
 There should be only one reason to change the code